jjvanzon/JJs-Reference-Architecture/aspects.md

 Introduction
 ------------

-What are called *Aspects* here, are technical concerns like [security](#security), [logging](#logging) and [validation](#validation) and many more things.
-In medium to large software development projects, decisions might need to be made about some of these things.
+What are called *aspects* here, are technical concerns like [security](#security), [logging](#logging) and [validation](#validation) and many more.
+In medium to large software development projects, decisions might need to be made about some of these concepts.
 The decision can take the form of the usage of an [`API`](api.md) or applying certain [design patterns](patterns.md).
 Or they might already be solved by the programming language you use.
 Some aspects might not even be mentioned here, because they are for instance automatically solved by the database engine or te [`Visual Studio IDE`](api.md#visual-studio).

 Authoring & Reviewing
 ---------------------

-This aspect covers things such as marking objects with creation *dates*, modification dates, etcetera, adding an author's comment to objects and managing multiple *versions* of objects and *logging* which user made which change, which also might be referred to as *auditing*.
-Reviewing could also involve *rating* content, *liking* and *commenting*.
+This aspect covers things such as marking objects with creation and modification *dates*.
+Additionally, it includes adding *author's comments* to objects and managing multiple *versions* of objects. *Logging* user changes is also a part of this aspect, which is also referred to as *auditing*.
+Reviewing could also involve *rating* content, *liking* and *users' commenting*.

+Which concepts are practical to apply, all depends on the specific needs of your application.

 Bidirectional Relationship Synchronization